Please see our Cave Tours page for information.

 Upon Eatherly’s return to the State Parks office, he informed Director Mike Ramnes and Deputy Director Roland Sharer of this outstanding potential State Park.
 He scheduled a meeting with ASP staff for February 6, 1985, to see the slide presentation of the cave Tufts and Tenen called “Xanadu”.
 ASP staff attending the slide presentation included Mike Ramnes, Roland Sharer, Mike Pastika, Tim Brand, Jim Neidigh, Tanna Thornburg, Paul Malmberg, John Schreiber and Charles Eatherly.
 Everyone was very excited about the possibility of acquiring this cave for a new State Park.
 The major concern of staff was getting the necessary appropriation to make the purchase and being able to complete the necessary developments.
 State Parks staff decided to refer to the cave as Secret Cave.
 Tufts and Tenen agreed to send the agency a copy of the slide presentation and other cave information to pursue acquisition by the State.

 Director Ramnes brought this outstanding resource to the attention of Governor Bruce Babbitt.
-Shortly after learning about Secret Cave, the Governor, who has a degree in geology, was taken on a tour through the cave by Tufts and Tenen.
+Shortly after learning about Secret Cave, the Governor, who has a degree in geology, was taken on a cave tour by Tufts and Tenen.
 At the time State finances were very limited.
 Staff worked with Governor Babbitt on the potential of a State land exchange as one possibility.
 Governor Babbitt also brought in The Nature Conservancy to assist with acquiring this wonderful resource for the State.
 Staff continued to pursue various options for acquisition of the cave but it did not prove feasible at the time.

 Ken Travous became the Arizona State Parks Executive Director in 1987 and was very interested in Secret Cave.
 He set a high priority on the acquisition.
 Babbitt left office in 1987 and the cave lost one of its strongest positive supporters.
 Director Travous asked staff, “What do you think of using our revenue from Park fees to purchase the cave?”
 After receiving strong support for this idea, Travous initiated discussions with legislators and determined this would be an acceptable approach for funding acquisition of the property.
 This approach would not require an appropriation from the General Fund.
 Special legislation was required to authorize the acquisition and the use of a Certificate of Participation (COP) as the means to acquire the property.
 By utilizing this approach, State Parks could acquire the property and make monthly payments to pay off the acquisition costs.
 State Parks hired two appraisers, Sanders K. Solot and Associates for the ranch land and H.C.
 Cannon for the Cave and worked in partnership with The Nature Conservancy to acquire and protect this natural resource.